 OWL - Water-cooled AMD CPU

-The compute nodes on OWL are exclusively CPU-based; GPUs will be added in 2025.
+The compute nodes on OWL are exclusively CPU-based

 12 memory channels per socket (24 per node) provide much higher aggregate memory bandwidth and increased granularity which should provide substantial speedup for memory-bandwidth constrained workload such as finite-element analysis.